Discover the Best Pergola Plants for your garden and train these climbing plants on structures. They can also be grown

 For the arbors, pergolas, and gazebos situated in the shade, ivy is best, but it can be invasive as well.
-It is low maintenance and tolerates the exploits of weather and provides the lush green color.
+It is low maintenance, tolerates weather exploits, and provides a lush green color.
 To control it, you can grow it in large containers.

 Botanical Name: Bougainvillea

 The climbing varieties of bougainvillea are suitable for the pergolas, garden gates, and arches in USDA Zones 9-12.
 This plant loves a sunny position and does not like wet feet.
-It comes in pink, red, yellow, and purple along with many other shades.
+It comes in pink, red, yellow, and purple, along with many other shades.

 12. Morning Glory

 Botanical Name: Ipomoea

-Morning glory vine is relatively easy to grow, and it perks up quickly.
-An excellent plant to cover up a pergola that is in a sunny position.
+Morning glory vine is relatively easy to grow, and it perks up quickly—an excellent plant to cover up a pergola in a sunny position.